The voyage continues – read the first chapter!

 Of Ships and Sealing Wax recounts the homeward journey of a British Naval Officer at the time of the French Revolutionary Wars.
 The year is 1795, and Captain Edward Trewin has just set foot on English soil for the first time in a year.
 The hell of it is, he has fallen out with his wife and can’t quite bring himself to go home.

-What was once a work-in-progress has been a finished manuscript for a few months.
+What was once a work-in-progress became a finished manuscript in 2017.
 This website allows me to take you along on a voyage of discovery as we see what happens next.
 I’m happy to have you aboard.

-I still have plans to share an excerpt from the manuscript, point you to some music of the period (or music that inspired me) on Spotify, and show you some period images on Pinterest.
+You can now read an excerpt from the manuscript, and as I get more organized, I’ll point you to some music of the period (or music that inspired me) on Spotify, and show you some period images on Pinterest.
 You can also find me on Twitter and Instagram, or see what I’m reading on Goodreads.
 Scroll down to find the social media buttons.